The Rules You Should Know When You Hit the Road on Two Wheels

-One of the best ways to stay safe on your bike is to follow the rules that everyone else — cyclist, pedestrian, and driver alike — expects you to be following.
+Bicycle etiquette is one of the best ways to stay safe on your bike and demonstrate that you are aware of the rules that — cyclists, pedestrians, and drivers alike — expects you to be following.
 When you behave predictably, you help everyone around you to understand what you’re doing and be able to give you the distance and safe space that you need.
 Accidents happen when people are surprised and reacting quickly with little information.

 A lot of basic bicycle etiquette is simple stuff that you might just pick up if you cycle often enough around other riders who follow the rules, but some of it isn’t as obvious.
 In case you need a refresher course, or want to school yourself in basic bicycle etiquette before the next time you hit the road, here are some of the key rules you need to know.